GentleCP/LibvDiff-public/README.md

 - IDA Pro 7.5 +: We utilize IDA Pro to extract necessary features from the binaries, it is mainly designed for linux, but can be easily applied to windows with simple adjustment.
   - Make sure the IDA Python switches to python3.
   - Extra python packages are required to install for IDA Python: `pip install cptools tqdm networkx==2.1.0 --target="/path/to/IDA Python/DIR/"`
+  - The python version used for IDA is python3.8
 - conda: We strongly suggest to utilize conda to build a new python environment.

 ## Installation